 The Quick Guide to Forming a Limited Liability Company (LLC)

 The Tax Cuts and Jobs Act of 2017 have spurred a lot of new discussion about the advantages of “pass-through” tax entities like the limited liability corporation (LLC).
 You may be wondering if this option is an excellent choice for taking your sole proprietorship or general partnership to the next level.
-The following guide gives all the information you will need to make an informed decision.
+So if you are asking yourself “should I create an LLC?” the following guide gives all the information you will need to make an informed decision on whether to form an LLC.
 It also provides step-by-step details about how to get your LLC registered.

 What is a Limited Liability Corporation (LLC)?